anima-research/connectome-ts/docs/connectome-ts-reqs.md

 Ephemeral facets are automatically cleaned up after all four phases complete, not actively removed during processing.
 This ensures they're available throughout the entire frame processing cycle.

+### Saliency Hints

 Facets can include saliency hints to help the HUD make intelligent context management decisions:
 - Temporal hints: transient (float 0.0-1.0+ for decay rate)
 - Semantic hints: streams[], crossStream
 - Importance hints: pinned, reference
 - Graph relationships: linkedTo[], linkedFrom[]

+### Agent Operations

 An outgoing VEIL delta uses the same three delta types.
 Agent behavior is expressed through specific facet types:

-1. Speech facets: Natural language dialogue from the agent (routed to the active stream by default, can override with explicit target)
+1. **Speech facets**: Natural language dialogue from the agent (routed to the active stream by default, can override with explicit target)
-2. Action facets: Structured tool invocations from act operations
+2. **Action facets**: Structured tool invocations from act operations
-3. Thought facets: Agent's internal reasoning process from think operations
+3. **Thought facets**: Agent's internal reasoning process from think operations
-4. AgentActivation facets: Requests for agent processing, can include source and target agent IDs
+4. **AgentActivation facets**: Requests for agent processing, can include source and target agent IDs

 Important: Agent actions are declarations in outgoing frames.
 Their consequences (state changes, events) appear in subsequent incoming frames, maintaining clear causality and enabling the agent to observe the results of its actions.